Installation#

 :

-mamba env remove -n sleap
+conda env remove -n sleap

 Hint

-Not sure what mamba
+Not sure what conda

 environments you already installed?
 You can get a list of the environments on your system with:

-mamba env list
+conda env list

 Once the environment has been removed, you are free to install SLEAP using any of the installation methods above into an environment of the same name.